Cloudflare Docs

 • (Optional) A hostname by clicking Add host header

-1. Repeat this process for additional origins in the pool.
+1. Repeat this process for additional endpoints in the pool.

 2. (Optional) Set up coordinates for Proximity Steering on the pool.

-3. On the origin pool, update the following information:
+3. On the pool, update the following information:

 • Monitor: Attach a monitor

-• Health Monitor Regions: Choose whether to check pool health from multiple locations, which increases accuracy but can lead to probe traffic to your origin
+• Health Monitor Regions: Choose whether to check pool health from multiple locations, which increases accuracy but can lead to probe traffic to your endpoint

 4. When finished, select Save.